-As a piano teacher (as well as keyboard) I get asked this question a lot, and it’s quite easy to answer in regards to the playing style, but there is sometimes a difference in opinion when it comes to which is the better instrument to play (or the harder).
+As a piano and keyboard teacher I get asked this question a lot, and it’s quite easy to answer in regards to the playing style but there is sometimes a difference in opinion when it comes to which is the better instrument to play (or the harder).

 Firstly, the difference in playing styles mainly lies with the left hand along with the different sounds and beats that are used.
 For example, when learning and playing the keyboard you typically play chords in the left hand, rather than individual notes like a piano.
 The reason for this is that when you are playing a keyboard you are able to press a button so a rhythm is sounded, and then when you hit a chord at the bottom half of the keys, a song will play in the style you have chosen.
 So you could choose for example a rock beat, and then play the chords at the bottom with your left hand which gives you the sound of a rock band playing behind you.
 This then allows you to play a right hand over the top.
 You may decide to choose a guitar sound for your right hand, or anything you like which will fit nicely over the top of this rock beat.

 Other noticeable differences are the number of keys.
-A full size piano has 88 weighted keys.
-A keyboard may typically have anything from 61 to 76 keys, and they are not usually weighted like a piano.
+A full size piano has 88 weighted keys, like the Alesis Recital Pro.
+A keyboard may typically have anything from 61 to 76 keys like the RockJam RJ661, and they are not usually weighted like a piano.
 To understand what I mean by ‘weighted keys’, here is a picture of a piano and a keyboard side by side –

 You will see above that the pianos keys are larger in depth and are weighted much heavier than the keyboards keys which you can see are quite thin and are not deep at all.
 The keys on a keyboard are also much lighter to the touch and don’t respond as well to your fingers like a piano does.
 A lot of pianos these days also have something which is called ‘graded hammer effect’ which means that the notes are heavier in the bass and get lighter as they reach the top.
 This again helps when playing and gives a great feel and touch in comparison to a keyboard.